 Gene purchased the property with the intent to sell grapes to area wineries.
 He was not planning to make wine commercially.
-However this changed with a phone call.
+However, this changed with a phone call.
 Some years prior Gene had encouraged his son to take a “Gap Year” off between high school and college.
-This turned out to be a 12 month father-son trip built around some of Gene’s business ventures.
+This turned out to be a 12-month father-son trip built around some of Gene’s business ventures.
 He was overseas when Mario called him and said they needed to decide what to do with the fruit that was ripening quickly.
 They had not yet lined up any buyers at this point; Gene calls his first wine his “gap year decision” – as he made a spur of the moment decision to use the grapes for themselves.

 Restaurants take note.
 These are food friendly wines – lighter in style with good acidity and lower in alcohol.
-They complement food rather then detract like a much riper style wine often does.
+They complement food rather than detract like a much riper style wine often does.
 And the wines are available at an extremely reasonable price to quality ratio

-The 2012 is 100% Merlot.
+The 2012 Kelly Family is 100% Merlot.
 It is smoky on the bouquet – with notes of cigar smoke and is somewhat floral (violets) with appealing baking spices including brown sugar and a hint of toasted cedar as the wine continues to breath.
 As the wine opens further the bouquet becomes more elegant and shows more fruit – raspberry and red cherry.
-The wine is nicely balanced with a lighter mid palate through to the finish showing a nice mix of higher toned fruit flavors including red cherry and currant.
+The wine is nicely balanced with a lighter mid palate through to the finish showing a nice mix of higher-toned fruit flavors including red cherry and currant.

 In 2013 the decision was made to graft over the Merlot grapes on the property to Cabernet Sauvignon.
 This was done in April.
 Remarkably these grafts were so vigorous that they set a surprising amount of fruit later that same year!
 The long growing season this year was certainly favorable.
 These grapes were harvested Thanksgiving weekend which in 2013 was during the final few days of November.
-This is the latest Napa pick date we’ve heard of for a non dessert wine in the 10 years we’ve been talking to vintners in the valley.
+This is the latest Napa pick date we’ve heard of for a non-dessert wine in the 10 years we’ve been talking to vintners in the valley.

-The 2013 Napa Valley Cabernet Sauvignon is 78% varietal with the balance being Merlot – both from the estate vineyard.
+The 2013 Kelly Family Napa Valley Cabernet Sauvignon is 78% varietal with the balance being Merlot – both from the estate vineyard.
 This wine would be easy to pick out of a lineup of Napa fruit forward wines.
 This wine is not that – rather the nose shows easily noticeable aromas of cigar smoke, leather in the sun, tobacco and a dry dust component.
 The wine is rounded up front with medium bodied tannins that linger for some time.
-Mouth watering finish – with a lingering plum and red cherry tartness.
+Mouthwatering finish – with a lingering plum and red cherry tartness.
 Great acidity.
 The wine really shows well when paired with various foods.